Skip to main content

 Comparison table

-Verdict: who Opus Clip is and isn't for
+Verdict: who Opus Clip is and is not for

 Operational summary by profile.

-For the Twitch gaming streamer who edits solo on CapCut, Snowball, the tool that replaces your manual CapCut workflow, is the niche best pick.
-9 euros per month versus 60 to 90 on Opus, tailored to your Twitch gaming content instead of generalist podcast AI.
+For the Twitch gaming streamer who edits solo on CapCut, the bet I would make is the tool I built for that exact case: 9 euros per month versus 60 to 90 on Opus, tailored to your Twitch gaming content instead of generalist podcast AI.

 What I recommend if you hesitate